duckbox/gasworks.js/README.md

 #GasWorks

 Framework for Backbone.js.
-Notes filed in brain.
+Notes filed in brain...